jbsouthe/AppDynamics-LogMonitor-MachineAgent-Extension/README.md

 * test a sample of the log file found to see which type of file it is
 * create a new Job file for the log file in the Analytics Agent Job directory
 * This job file will inform the analytics agent to begin monitoring based on those rules
-* When the Machine Agent shuts down, all generated job files are deleted automatically, allowing a fresh start to start a new
+* When the Machine Agent shuts down, all generated job files are deleted automatically.
+This allows for re-detection of application processes and associated log files and updated log file message format matching

 ## Configuration Steps:
 1. install the AppDynamics Machine Agent